 I’m clearly not an expert on phobias.
 I’m an avid and experienced solo traveller who has gone through different stages of pre-travel anxiety and developed different strategies on how to cope with this sometimes stressful excitement.
 That’s what I’m sharing here with you.

 I would be honestly very happy if you’d let me know what you’re thinking.
 Of course, I’m even more curious if you have tried out some of my tactics and how they worked out for you.
-Or do you have more tips on how to keep calm and….please, share it with me and my readers in the comment section below.
+Or do you have more tips on how to keep calm and….please, share them with me and my readers in the comment section below.

 If you choose to pin this post for future reference, please use one of these pictures: